Advanced-Computer-Lab-2022/Softweird/README.md

 }
 ```
 4. ***Update Company***
-- Add a course to the company's courses in our system (done by main administrator)
+- Add a course to the company's courses in our system (done by main administrator/developer)
 - Route `/updateCompany/:id`
 - Parameters: `id`
 - Request Type `PATCH`